Mary Boyce Temple: Biography

 Temple was born in Knoxville in 1856, the only child of Oliver Perry Temple (1820–1907) and Scotia Caledonia Hume.
-Her father was a powerful Knoxville attorney who, at one point after the Civil War, had the highest personal income in Knox County.
+Her father was a powerful Knoxville attorney who, at one point after the American Civil War, had the highest personal income in Knox County.
 During Temple's early years, her parents' home, Melrose, was a center of the city's social life, where guests such as Governor William G. Brownlow, presidential candidate John Bell, and Civil War generals John G. Foster and Ulysses S. Grant were entertained.

-Temple attended Vassar College, graduating with a bachelor of arts in 1877.
+In the early 1870s.
+Temple was educated at the East Tennessee Female Institute in Knoxville, where she was classmates with the painter Adelia Armstrong Lutz.
+She then attended Vassar College, graduating with a bachelor of arts in 1877.
 She spent several years travelling with her ailing mother in search of healthier climates.
 The two spent time in Europe and the Catskills.

 In 1885, Temple was elected first president of the Ossoli Circle, a women's literary club founded that year by activist Lizzie Crozier French.
 The following year, she published a biography of the club's namesake, entitled Sketch of Margaret Fuller Ossoli, which she read before the club.
 She was later a cofounder of two other literary societies, the Tennessee Woman's Press and Author's Club (1899) and the Knoxville Writer's Club (1907).
 In 1912, she edited and published Notable Men of Tennessee, a collection of biographies written by her late father.

 In 1893, Temple organized the Bonny Kate Chapter of the Daughters of the American Revolution, named for Catherine "Bonny Kate" Sherill, the second wife of Tennessee frontiersman John Sevier.
 She served as regent of this chapter until her death in 1929, with the exception of a couple of years when she was the state DAR regent.
 She also served as a vice president-general in the DAR's national organization.